 Similar but not the same as a legal transcriptionist is a scopist.
 A scopist has the task of making sure the court reporter’s steno is correctly translated into English.

 As a transcriptionist, you need to be a fast typist.
-Also, a good command of English, grammar, punctuation, and spelling is necessary.
-Having listening skills and paying attention to detail is also essential.
+Also, a good command of English, grammar, punctuation, and spelling are necessary.
+Having listening skills and paying attention to detail are also essential.

 Why Transcribe Audio to Text?